 What is a whistleblower?

-A “whistleblower” is an employee who discloses information to a government or law enforcement agency where the employee has reasonable cause to believe that the information discloses:
+A “whistleblower” is an employee who discloses information to a government or law enforcement agency, to a person with authority over the employee or to another employee who has the authority to investigate, discover, or correct the violation or noncompliance, or for providing information to, or testifying before, any public body conducting an investigation, hearing, or inquiry, where the employee has reasonable cause to believe that the information discloses:

 1. A violation of a state or federal statute,

-2. A violation or noncompliance with a state or federal rule or regulation, or
+2. A violation or noncompliance with a local, state or federal rule or regulation, or

-3. With reference to employee safety or health, unsafe working conditions or work practices in the employee’s employment or place of employment.
+3. With reference to employee safety or health, unsafe working conditions or work practices in the employee’s employment or place of employment, and

 What protections are afforded to whistleblowers?